Skip to main content

 How Carrier Agreements Actually Perform

-Why this matters
+Why agreement performance matters

 Carrier agreements do not perform based on visible pricing optics alone.
 Discount percentages, earned incentives, and proposal language may shape how an agreement looks during negotiation, but actual parcel agreement performance is driven by how pricing structure interacts with the shipment profile over time.

 That is why two agreements that appear similar on paper can perform very differently once they are operational.
+The real question is not only whether the agreement looks competitive.
+The better question is whether the agreement performs well against the company’s actual shipping behavior.

 What changes outcomes